Skip to content

 For more information visit our dedicated page on Password security

-It is important to have a strong password, but it is even more imperative to set up multi-factor authentication.
-This method provides two layers of security measures so if a hacker can accurately guess your password, there is still an additional security measure in place to ensure that your account is not breached.
-We encourage all students to sign up to multi-factor authentication by following the process below:
+As well as having a strong password, all students will be required to set up multi-factor authentication on their account.
+This method provides two layers of security so if a hacker can accurately guess your password, there is still an additional security measure in place to ensure that your account is not breached.

 Reset Your Password